Codin-Maestro/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# Learning Pointers, arrays and strings in C
+Readme on More pointers, arrays and strings.
+To be updated soon.